How Did Julia Haart Make Her Money? ‘My Unorthodox Life’ Star’s Career

 “I think women want a new choice, and what I mean by that is I think women have been told their entire lives that you have to suffer for beauty.
 Well, I don’t believe in that, and I would like to give women a new choice,” she said.
 “I thought about all the things that bother me about clothing, like those pieces that you just have so much difficulty finding that I would call the essentials of any woman’s wardrobe, and that’s what I geared this collection toward.”

-Julia Haart's husband appointed her CEO of Elite World Group in 2019.
+Julia Haart was appointed CEO of Elite World Group in 2019.

 It was Scaglia who appointed Haart as the CEO of Elite World Group in 2019, the same year they tied the knot, according to Page Six.
 He acquired the company in 2011.